 Our Church's Endowment: It Matters

-• Support for annual budget, last year totaling 8 percent of the budget, or $51,000.
+• Support for annual budget, last year totaling approximately $50,000 a year for the past several years.

 • Care and maintenance of our beautiful and historic church building.